 For the spaghetti:

 Boil the spaghetti until al dente in plenty of salted water.
 Drain, reserving ½-1 cup of the boiling water.
-Add the zucchini pesto to the hot spaghetti, then add the Parmesan and pepper and toss together.
+Add the pesto with zucchini and walnut to the hot spaghetti, then add the Parmesan and pepper and toss together.
 Transfer to plates and top with Parmesan flakes.